 Things to do in St. Moritz

 As it turned out, there wasn’t much to do in St. Moritz for us.
 Especially not in September and for our budget.
 I booked 2 nights in St. Moritz as I figured we needed some time in between train days but this was a mistake.
 St. Moritz was too glitchy and too posh for my taste.
-And there wasn’t much to do besides ride an expensive cable cart or cogwheel train up the mountains.
+And there wasn’t much to do besides riding an expensive cable cart or cogwheel train up the mountains.
 So what did we do?

 - Walk around St. Moritz lake.
 We first walked around the lake towards St. Moritz Bad and the next day we walked along the shore and visited Lake Staz.